Learn Diaphragmatic Breathing and Change Your Life

 Nadi Shodhana: Alternate Nostril Breathing Guide

 This pranayama practice is suitable for most everyone and balances Vata, Pitta, and Kapha.
-It is a practice that is particularly helpful in relieving anxiety.
+It is a practice that is particularly helpful in relieving Vata anxiety and Pitta intensity.
 It reduces emotional reactivity.
 It is a n effective way to quickly reach a state of profound mental and physical stillness.

 Nadi Shodhana: Alternate Nostril Breathing Guide, click here.